tukl-msd/DRAMSys/README.md

 $ make
 ```

-If you plan to integrate DRAMSys into your own SystemC/TLM project you can build the DRAMSys library only:
+If you plan to integrate DRAMSys into your own SystemC TLM-2.0 project you can build the DRAMSys library only:

 ```bash
 $ cd DRAMSys